Hitchin-Mochizuki morphism, Opers and Frobenius-destabilized vector bundles over curves: Quot-schemes and Frobenius-destabilized vector bundles

 We will show that $H(r,d)$ holds for any $1 \leq r < \rk(E)$ and any $d \geq 1$.
 We first observe that $H(r,1)$ holds trivially for any $r$, and $H(1,d)$ holds for any $d$, because there exist degree $1$ and rank $1$ subsheaves of any degree $d$ line bundle.

 We now suppose that $H(r,d)$ holds for any pair $(r,d)$ with $1 \leq r < r_0$ and we will deduce that $H(r_0,d)$ holds for any $d \geq 1$.
 As observed above $H(r_0,1)$ holds.
 So assume that $H(r_0, d)$ holds.
 We will show that $H(r_0, d+1)$ also holds.
 So assume that $V$ contains a semistable subsheaf $W$ of rank $r$ and degree $d+1$.
-Two cases can occur\footnote{We are grateful to Peter Newstead for having pointed out this fact.}: either a general negative elementary transform $W' \subset W$ of colength one is semistable or any such $W'$ is non semistable.
+Two cases can occur\footnote{We are grateful to Peter Newstead for having pointed out this fact.}: either there exists a semistable negative elementary transform $W' \subset W$ of colength one (hence a general negative elementary transform is semistable by openness of semistability) or any such $W'$ is non-semistable.
 In the first case we can take a semistable elementary transform $W'$, which has degree $d$, and apply $H(r_0,d)$, which holds by induction.
 In the second case we pick any elementary transform $W'$ and consider the first piece $M \subset W'$ of its Harder-Narasimhan filtration.
 Then it follows from the definition of $M$ that

 In particular, $\deg(M) \geq 1$.
 So we can apply $H(\rk(M), \deg(M))$, which holds by induction, and we are done. \end{proof}

 We apply the lemma to the non-semistable bundle $V = F^*(E)$ and obtain a non-zero map